 To start with, let’s remember why C02 is so important: our marijuana plants inhale C02 and use it as fuel for photosynthesis.

-In nature outdoors, there’s 387 parts per million (ppm) of C02, and it’s adequate for plants.
+In nature outdoors, there’s nearly 400 parts per million (ppm) of C02, and that amount is adequate for plants.

-But in a closed-up grow room with vigorously-growing plants, your marijuana plants might use up much of the C02 during lights-on cycle…and their growth slows as the C02 levels drop.
+But in a closed-up grow room with vigorously-growing plants, your marijuana plants might use up much of the C02 during lights-on cycle.

 You add C02 to your indoor grow room to make up for what your plants use, and to increase their growth and yield.